The muscles may be used not only to produce those general

 the sapling which is not bent nor deprived of proper sunlight

-grows into the symmetrical, beautiful tree.
-During the period
+grows into a symmetrical, beautiful tree.
+During the period of

-of growth, then, - say up to at least the twentieth year, -we
+growth, then, - say up to at least the twentieth year, -we can

 deformities.
 The correction and prevention of round shoulders

-evidently depends upon the... proper training and use of the
+evidently depend upon the... proper training and use of the muscles

-muscles which play upon the shoulder; it is therefore a legitimate
+which play upon the shoulder; it is therefore a legitimate part

-part of gymnastic training, for gymnastic training is largely
+of gymnastic training, for gymnastic training is largely the

 Where there is a special defect to remedy or prevent, special